 The following are the core topic areas of the Salesforce Community Cloud certification and what you’re expected to know:

 The implementation topic starts with knowing which license type is appropriate for community member persona.
 A community license will allow partners and or customers to interact with Salesforce functionality and provide login access to the community.
 Communities are divided into Customer Communities, Partner Communities, and Employee Communities with different license types available for each.

-The infrastructure of a community includes the main components of a community including Community Workspaces and Community Builder, preconfigured templates which define the elements and components available and other Salesforce features, such as login pages, the use of reports and dashboards, Lightning components, Chatter, and Salesforce Knowledge.
+The infrastructure of a community includes the main components of a community including Experience Workspaces and Experience Builder, preconfigured templates which define the elements and components available and other Salesforce features, such as login pages, the use of reports and dashboards, Lightning components, Chatter, and Salesforce Knowledge.

 It is important to know the capabilities of the different deployment types.
 There are different tools available for deploying a Salesforce community, and you should be familiar with the high-level process for deployment that can be utilized for migrating a community from one org to another, and the metadata types associated with community deployment.
 Using change sets is considered the best option for deploying a community between related orgs due to its ease of use; however, there are several considerations for using them and other tools can be used such as the Force.com IDE and Force.com migration tool.
 It is also important to know what needs to be migrated manually.